Feeemz/Feems/README.md

 This is an introduction to Feems: A mobile infographic for new custom keyboard users Feems can:
 - Help you to find out whats there in a mechanical keyboard.
-- Guide you to customize/build your own keyboard.
+- Helps you build your first mechanical keyboard.
-## Installation
 To install this project, follow these steps:
 1. Clone the repository.
 2. Run `npm install`.